Helbling-Technik/HelMoRo/docs/index.md

 <iframe src="https://helbling1.autodesk360.com/shares/public/SHd38bfQT1fb47330c99885750fe7d15459b?mode=embed" width="1024" height="768" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>

 Helmoro is equipped with state-of-the-art components that enable it to perform a wide range of tasks.
 An overview over all components can be found in the [Bill of Materials](hardware/bill_of_materials.md).

-Let's take a closer look at its key features:
+## Key Features

 ### Robust Construction